-Portuguese Salt Cod Fritters with Aioli ❦ Pastéis de Bacalhau com Maionese de Alhos
+Portuguese Salt Cod Croquettes with Aioli ❦ Pastéis de Bacalhau com Maionese de Alhos

 Whenever I get asked what my favourite food is I start to imagine many dishes.
 How can I pick just one?
 Truth is if I must name a few favourites, then Pastéis de Bacalhau, as we call them in Portuguese, would be at the top of the list.
 I love savoury foods more than sweets, which might explain my infatuation with these.
-Golden fried pillows from heaven, crispy on the outside and soft on the inside.
-I could eat them everyday and actually prefer them cold.
-I recently started serving these with a little Spanish allioli, (also referred to as Aiolli in English).
-This is not traditional, but is certainly delicious.
+Golden-fried pillows from heaven, crispy on the outside and soft on the inside.
+I could eat them every day and actually prefer them cold.
+I recently started serving these with a little Spanish allioli, (also referred to as Aioli in English).
+This is not traditional but is certainly delicious.
 Isn't that what should matter? xoxo

 Makes 30-35 egg size fritters

 750 g.
-Salt cod desalted and ready to cook
+Salt cod desalted and rehydrated ready to cook

 2 Garlic cloves finely minced